SmokeShine/Multi-threaded-GetFile-Serve/Readme.md

 You may consult the references suggested in this document or others on the internet.
 Starter code is provided inside of the transfer directory.
-Once you have completed your programs inside this directory, you may submit it with the command
+Once you have completed your programs inside this directory, you may upload it to Gradescope.

 Your server should not stop after a single transfer, but should continue accepting and transferring files to other clients.
 Your client should terminate after